 Technology is integral to a successful dropshipping business, as there is a lot of coordination that must happen to pull this off.
 Here are the most important tools for retail dropshippers:

 Email automation.
 When used effectively, email is one of the best forms of online advertising and can have an outsized impact on sales.
-Email automation based on customer behavior (such as an email to a customer who abandons a shopping cart before purchasing, or offering a discount on future orders to someone who has just completed an order) can deliver significant returns.
+Email automation based on customer behavior (such as an email to a customer who abandons a shopping cart before purchasing or offering a discount on future orders to someone who has just completed an order) can deliver significant returns.

 Point-of-sale (POS) systems.
-One part of the buying journey dropshipping retailers do control is the online shopping experience.
+One part of the buying journey dropshipping retailers do is control the online shopping experience.
 That’s why these businesses will benefit from an integrated ecommerce platform, especially as they grow.
-Such platforms can connect to point-of-sale, order management, merchandising, marketing and customer service solutions to keep everyone on the same page.
-A good ecommerce platform will be connected to a company’s financial system so it’s easy to find the numbers and reports you need.
+Such platforms can connect to point-of-sale, order management, merchandising, marketing, and customer service solutions to keep everyone on the same page.
+A good ecommerce platform will be connected to a company’s financial system, so it’s easy to find the numbers and reports you need.

 Customer relationship management (CRM) software.
-A CRM system stores information such as orders, billing and service requests so that dropshippers can analyze the data to better understand their customers.
-NetSuite’s CRM solution, can help retailers gather their customer data alongside other critical business information in a single place, where it can be accessed by the sales, marketing and customer support departments.
+A CRM system stores information, such as orders, billing and service requests, so that dropshippers can analyze the data to better understand their customers.
+NetSuite’s CRM solution can help retailers gather their customer data alongside other critical business information in a single place, where it can be accessed by the sales, marketing, and customer support departments.

 Dropshipping has considerable appeal for retailers because of its relatively low costs and low risks.
 Dropshippers often face intense price competition, however, and must be comfortable with a business model that leaves some things outside of their control.
-That said, the right partnerships, processes and technologies can counter many of these challenges, allowing the best dropshippers, and the retailers they work with, to prosper and grow.
+That said, the right partnerships, processes, and technologies can counter many of these challenges, allowing the best dropshippers -- and the retailers they work with -- to prosper and grow.

 Award Winning